gmarkall/nbep-7/README.md

 4. Ensure the code of this implementation is high quality with appropriate testing, documentation, and examples.

-Currently, this proposal is at step 1 - it is being circulated for feedback and will be iteratively revised accordingly.
+Currently, this proposal is between steps 3 and 4 - the implementation is being refined towards being ready for a pull request and review for inclusion in Numba.